Installment ONE, North Noir Book II, provisionally titled Angels or Devils (Chapters 1 & 2).

 Naslund waited.
 A man of few words.

-“He didn’t come for breakfast,” Zupan eventually said, “nor wife.
+“He does not come for breakfast,” Zupan eventually said, “nor wife.
 I went to look for him.
 I know he swims.
-I went to pool.
-Outdoor pool.
+I went to outdoor pool.
 There is indoor pool as well, but I know Mr. Rollo swims outside today.”
 Zupan stopped and hung his head, seemingly overwhelmed.
 “I then feel something …” He looked up.
 “I feel something is wrong.”

 “Did you see anyone?” she asked.